-For example, if you simply want to learn about customer preferences, it may be best to get specific about the selection options in a multiple choice question instead of an open-ended question to avoid obscure or a wide range of answers that will be difficult to quantify.
+For example, if you simply want to learn about customer preferences, it may be best to get specific about the selection options in a multiple select question instead of an open-ended question to avoid obscure or a wide range of answers that will be difficult to quantify.
 That’s why instead of choosing between qualitative and quantitative research, combining quantitative (multiple choice) and qualitative (“other” option) can be beneficial.

 Get started now with Delighted

 As you can see, it’s not really a question of qualitative vs. quantitative data – it’s a blend of both that give you real audience insights.

 Fortunately, your data collection method doesn’t have to be complicated.
 Delighted’s self-serve experience management software is equipped with quantitative survey templates and qualitative Additional Questions options to help you make the most out of your data analysis research.